-- Wisconsin is a Sinkhole State and has the 30th worst per Taxpayer Burden
+Wisconsin has the 30th worst Taxpayer Burden of all 50

 For a comprehensive look into the state's financial position, read the Wisconsin Financial State of the State